atosorigin/crx-bluekiwi-notifications/README.md

 crx-bluekiwi-notifications
 ==========================

-BlueKiwi Notifier for Chrome.
+blueKiwi Notifier for Chrome.

-BlueKiwi ZEN Notifications
+blueKiwi ZEN Notifications
-This is an unofficial extension for Atos Staff for use with BlueKiwi
+This is an unofficial extension for Atos Staff for use with blueKiwi